rakhimov/scram/doc/input_file.rst

 #.
 Error messages (with a file name, line numbers, types of errors):

-    - Report a cyclic tree.
+    - Report a cyclic tree (gates or event tree branches).
     - Report a cyclic parameter with expressions.
     - Report missing element descriptions.
     - Report an error if an event or a construct is being redefined.